A Social Network Analysis of Occupational Segregation: Equilibrium results

-The main implication of this proposition is that an inter-group wage gap is \emph{not} compensated by a reversed employment gap.
-On the contrary, it is possible that the group specializing in the good job, here the Reds, both earns a higher wage \emph{and} has higher employment probabilities than the Greens group.
-This is especially clear when the group homophily bias $\lambda$ is large relative to $p$ and $\kappa$ (in fact $p+\kappa$) and there is a big difference in attractiveness between the good and the bad jobs (case (i) above).
+The main implication of this proposition is that an equilibrium inter-group wage gap \emph{might not always be} compensated by a reversed employment gap.
+It is thus possible that the group specializing in the good job, here the Reds, both earns a higher wage \emph{and} has higher employment probabilities than the Greens.
+Indeed, this is what happens with a large initial differential in attractiveness between good and bad jobs and, when group homophily bias $\lambda$ is large relative to $p$ and $\kappa$ (in fact $p+\kappa$), hence when we are in situation (i) described above.
+A "trade-off" between the equilibrium inter-group wage and employment gaps (where, in fact, a reversed equilibrium inter-group wage gap compensates now for the employment gap) only occurs for $\lambda$ sufficiently small relative to $p+\kappa$, hence in case (ii) from above.

-This result can be understood by the following observation: the workers in the 'specializing' group $R$ have a higher employment probability than \emph{all} workers in group $G$.
-This is always the case, regardless of whether the individual in $G$ is an $A$ or a $B$ worker, and whether $s_{B}^{G}>s_{A}^{G}$ or not.
-As all members of group $R$ choose the same occupation, the Reds remain a strong homogenous social group.
-Network formation with homophily then implies that they are able to create a lot of ties, and hence, that they benefit most from their social network.
-On the other hand, the Greens are dispersed between two occupations.
-This weakens their social network and this decreases their chances on the labour market, both for $A$ and $B$-workers in group $G$.